w3c/svgwg/master/linking.md

     </table>
   </dt>
   <dd>
-    The location of the referenced object, expressed as an <a>URL reference</a>.
+    The location of the referenced object, expressed as an [=URL reference=].
     Refer to the common handling defined for <a href="linking.html#linkRefAttrs">URL reference attributes</a>.
   </dd>